WorkInTheDark/WorkInTheDark.github.io/_pages/hobby.md

 Of course, with the pandemic, all my travel plans have been thrown out the window.
 But even though I can't travel right now, I still love thinking about all the amazing places I want to visit.
 And honestly, there's something about being in a new place that just helps me unwind and de-stress, almost like I'm doing meditation.

 - **FUN FACT(S)**
     * I've been living in the northeastern United States for almost 10 years now, but the truth is that **Los Angeles** is where my heart is.
-Whenever I feel like taking a break, I don't even have to think twice about booking a flight to LA! \
+Whenever I feel like taking a break, I don't even think twice about booking a flight to LA! \
     *PS - They have the absolute best Korean food anywhere in the world!*

 <br>